keithalewis/math/st.md

 __Excercise__. _Show the partial sum of adjacent differences is the identity function_.

+## Application

 An _elementary trade_ is buying $\Gamma$ shares at $\tau_0$ and selling $\Gamma$ shares at $\tau_1 > \tau_0$.
 For a bond and a stock $\Gamma_0 = (M, N)$ and $\Gamma_1 = -\Gamma_0 = (-M, -N)$.
 Money market accounts never have cash flows.
-We assume the stock has no divideds so $C_t = (0,0)$.
+We assume the stock has no dividends so $C_t = (0,0)$.
 In this case $A_t = -\Gamma_t\cdot X_t$.

 <table>